fenghaitao/spec-kit/templates/spec-template.md

 ### Example 3: Simics Hardware Feature
 "Implement a DML 1.4 watchdog timer device model for Simics with configurable timeout, hardware reset capability, and memory-mapped control registers.
 The device should support interrupt generation and integration with QSP-x86 platform."

+**Note**: When writing the specification for this, describe the watchdog timer's hardware behavior (countdown mechanism, reset conditions, interrupt generation) without DML implementation details.
+DML syntax and best practices will be learned in subsequent /plan and /tasks phases using dedicated study documents.

 ---